-- Snaps install and run the same across Linux.
-They bundle the exact version of Python required and all of your app’s dependencies, be they Python modules or system libraries.
+- Snaps install and run the same across Linux They bundle the exact version of Python required, along with all of your app’s dependencies, be they Python modules or system libraries.

-Snaps are defined in a single YAML file placed in the root of your project.
-The offlineimap example shows the entire snapcraft.yaml file for an existing project.
+Snaps are defined in a single YAML file placed in the root folder of your project.
+The following example shows an entire snapcraft.yaml file based on the snap of an existing project, yt-dlp.
+There are minor differences, such as the version definition and confinement level, but these can be easily changed after the snap is working.
 Don’t worry, we’ll break this down.

 snapcraft.yaml file starts with a small amount of human-readable metadata, which usually can be lifted from the GitHub description or project README.md.
 This data is used in the presentation of your app in the Snap Store.

 name must be unique in the Snap Store.
 Valid snap names consist of lower-case alphanumeric characters and hyphens.
-They cannot be all numbers.
-They also cannot start or end with a hyphen.
+They cannot be all numbers and they also cannot start or end with a hyphen.

 git for the version, the current git tag or commit will be used as the version string.
 Versions carry no semantic meaning in snaps.